LTC Providers

 What Will Be Collected?

-The LTC Data Cooperative represents the coming together of major long term care EMR vendors, and thousands of nursing homes to create a real time data infrastructure to undertake public health surveillance and will also have the ability to examine changes in the use of clinical treatments.
-It can also be used to evaluate the impact policies have on resident outcomes.
+The LTC Data Cooperative represents the coming together of major long-term care EMR vendors and thousands of post-acute and long-term care facilities to create a real time data infrastructure, which can be used to perform public health surveillance, examine changes in the use of clinical treatments, and evaluate the impact policies have on resident outcomes.
+Brown University and AHCA have partnered together, to collect and analyze electronic health record (EHR) data in a secure platform to identify trends in residents’ clinical status, care practices, and outcomes that will help improve resident care.

 All participants will have the opportunity to:

-- Receive routine reports to assist with care coordination and improve operations and clinical systems of care.
+1. Receive routine reports to assist with care coordination and improve operations and clinical systems of care.

 Cost